 Once you have made the necessary modifications to your page, it is then important to find out whether the changes that you have made have been effective in achieving the goals you have set.

 This can be done by applying predetermined key performance indicators that measure aspects of your page that lead to increased conversion rates.
-Additionally, the ideal would be to observe an increase in your conversion rates which has resulted directly from the modifications made to your page.
+Additionally, the ideal would be to observe an increase in your landing page conversions which has resulted directly from the modifications made to your page.

 The three key factors for user-centric landing page optimisation and visitor conversion need to be revisited at this point.
 Ask yourself the following questions: